-Before you begin at-home peritoneal dialysis (PD), your home-training nurse will visit with you in your home.
+Before you begin at-home peritoneal dialysis (PD), your home therapies nurse will visit with you in your home.
 He or she will check your home for safety and see where you plan to do your treatments.

 - Space for storing your supplies.

-- A grounded outlet if you are doing continuous cycling peritoneal dialysis (CCPD) using a cycler.
+- A grounded outlet if you are doing automated peritoneal dialysis (APD) using a cycler.